24 Vegetables that Grow from Cuttings! Number 4 Will Surprise You!

 21. Beet Greens

-Vegetables that Grow from Cuttings 8
+Vegetables Grown from Cuttings

 When you are eating beetroot, save its top.
 This can be used to grow nutritious beet greens in your container garden.